Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-ca.md

 >>
 >> If your cluster have been created in a 3AZ Region, you also must specify an AZ with the `availabilityZones` parameter.
 >>
->> You can enable the creation of floating IPS with the `attachFloatingIps` parameter.
-If `enabled` boolean is true, a floating IP will be attached to each node.
+>> You can enable the creation of Floating IPS with the `attachFloatingIps` parameter.
+If `enabled` boolean is true, a Floating IP will be attached to each node.
 >>
 >> Finally the boolean `monthlyBilled` ensures that all nodes in a node pool will be spawned in monthly billing mode and therefore benefit from the monthly discount.
 >>